secretstartups/handbook/support/workflows/account_verification.html.md

 1. **If the verification failed**: A peer review is optional, and you may opt to [offer more challenges to the user](#user-fails-to-prove-account-ownership).
 1. *Peer reviewer:* In case you disagree, leave an internal note on the ticket stating your thoughts on what the risk factor should be and reply to the Slack conversation for further discussion.
 If you agree, move to [the next section](#user-successfully-proves-account-ownership) on what to do if successful.

-### Verifying an Owner Vouch
+### Authenticating an Owner Vouch

-For a paid namespace, the owner should create a private Snippet with a Support-provided string.
+In a paid namespace: If the user elects to have an Owner vouch for their request, apply the macro `Support::SaaS::2FA::2FA ask owner vouch`.
+This will direct the requestor to have an Owner create a private Snippet with a Support-provided string.
 Once they have replied verifying they have done so:

 1. Verify that the Owner's email address matches the primary address of an Owner in the namespace.
 1. Use your Admin or Auditor account to browse to the Snippet provided (e.g. `https://gitlab.com/-/snippets/2057341`)